wunderio/features_tables/readme.txt

 - {blocks} etc.

-- any other tables that _only_ stores moderate amounts of _configuration_
+- any other tables that _only_ store moderate amounts of configuration.

 Quirks